Condzi/hi/notes.md

     Just app initialization.

   ## GFX
+  Do not get side tracked with multithreaded rendering!
   This should be splitted into backend / frontend and game land?
   In game land we would have actual usable pipelines, front end would be just the skeleton for the pipelines and materials?